Apple Valley/Eagan, Dakota County • No fee

 As you can see from this color-coded map, there are trails here for every skill level.
 Whether you need easiest or want to try extremely difficult, there’s a section for you.
 Here’s a page of photos from the trail.
 Take a look.
 Looks fun, eh?

-One of the biggies: you’ll share the area with hikers in the summer, and with snowshoers and skiers in the winter.
+You’ll share the area with hikers in the summer, and with snowshoers and skate skiers in the winter.
 You don’t share the trails, but you’ll cross intersections now and again.

 Hikers and snowshoers will be traveling far more slowly than you and will have plenty of time to stop to let you by.
 But skate skiers can cruise along at a good clip, so you’ll want to be aware of who’s around at the intersections.